rousan/vector.svg/README.md

 # Vector.svg

 A Javascript library for creating vector graphics using SVG.
 It uses SVG 1.1 W3C Spec and written in pure ES5.
+It provides SVG DOM manipulation, data visualization and animation.

 ## Install